Reparameterization methods for MC gradient estimation

 Figure 1

 Reparameterization trick.
-A trick where we cleverly transform RVs to sample from tricky target distributions, and their jacobians, via a “nice” nice source distribution.
+A trick where we cleverly transform RVs to sample from tricky target distributions, and their jacobians, via a “nice” source distribution.
 Useful in e.g. variational inference, especially autoencoders, for density estimation in probabilistic deep learning.
-Pairs well with normalizing flows to get powerful target distributions.
+Pairs well with normalising flows to get powerful target distributions.
 Storchastic credits pathwise gradients to Glasserman and Ho (1991) as perturbation analysis.
+The name comes from Diederik P. Kingma and Welling (2014).
+According to Bloem-Reddy and Teh (2020) the reparameterisation trick is an application of noise outsourcing.

 1 Tutorials

-Cunning reparameterization maps with desirable properties for nonparametric inference.
-See normalizing flows.
+Reparameterization at maximum elaboration.
+Cunning reparameterization maps with desirable properties for nonparametric density inference.
+See normalising flows.

 See transport maps.